soumx/angular2-clarity-springboot-seed/README.md

 Install Java 8 (ensure your JAVA_HOME is pointintg to Java 8 Contents/Home)

+You also need npm and node.js .. use Homebrew to install node/npm

 git clone the project in a directory.

 cd directory/angular2-clarity-springboot-seed